hrr-volans/menyou/_README.md

 User

 Upon opening app, user chooses which menu they'd like to access via a slider - Breakfast, Lunch, Dinner or Drinks.
-User enters a name and touch/clicks the items they wish to purchase.
+User touch/clicks the items they wish to purchase.

 Upon touch/clicking any menu item, a suborder component appears below the menu item list displaying the chosen item, its quantity, the cost per item and the total amount of all items.
 Subsequent touch/clicks to the same menu item increases the quantity in the suborder section.
 Touch/clicking the item in the suborder component decreases the quantity (if > 1) or removes the item altogether.